ViswasS/GDP_Group_02/README.md

 Doctors have access to a secure web portal where they can view patient reports, confirm or override AI decisions, and update patient history.

 # **Overview**
-EdgeCare Triage is a mobile and web application that uses Edge Artificial Intelligence (AI) to help patients check their symptoms before visiting a doctor.
+EdgeCare Triage is a mobile and web application that utilizes Edge Artificial Intelligence (AI) to assist patients in evaluating their symptoms before visiting a doctor.
 The app runs lightweight AI models directly on the patient’s device, ensuring that sensitive health data remains private.

 ## Benefits

-Protects patient privacy by running AI on the device instead of the cloud.
+Protects patient privacy by running AI on the device, rather than in the cloud.

 Reduces unnecessary clinic visits by offering quick pre-screening.